“Do you ever feel sad? Do you cry?” she asked. “Yes, of course,” I said.

 Don’t get me wrong…I don’t think we should run around emoting all the time.
 What I do believe is that by “perfecting” my ability to suppress, deny and control the feelings I don’t like to avoid feeling them, I also don’t fully feel really good feelings.
 Let that sink in.

-A few weeks ago I promised myself I would work hard to really experience ALL my feelings.
+Recently, I promised myself I would work hard to really experience ALL my feelings.
 Not an easy promise to make but one I am committed to.
 Several times since then I’ve practiced pausing and noticing the “bad” feelings that have come from feeling overwhelmed, defeated, exhausted, sad.
 And I have cried…like full-on sobbing.
 And do you know what happened?
 Well, first my head hurt, and I felt like I had wasted a lot of time (feeling sad and crying certainly doesn’t feel like an efficient use of time, and I’m all about efficiency).
 But it was productive.
 I have uncovered some sh*t that I am choosing to embrace, understand and resolve.
 I’ve come to accept that all emotions are normal and good; they are full of messages about who we are, what’s important to us and what we need.
 I’ve also started practicing emoting with others I trust (appropriately), especially when I’m feeling love, happiness and gratitude.
 I’m getting better at being human.

 There is some kind of a sweet innocence in being human- in not having to be just happy or just sad- in the nature of being able to be both broken and whole, at the same time.